zarr-developers/zarr-python/docs/index.rst

-.. zarr documentation master file, created by sphinx-quickstart on Mon May  2 21:40:09 2016.
+.. zarr documentation main file, created by sphinx-quickstart on Mon May  2 21:40:09 2016.

 Zarr